oluwaseunadenuga/Risk-Management-in-Financial-Institutions/README.md

 1. Follow Risk management principles to ensure appropriate steps are taken to mitigate these risks.

 **Tasks **
+## Conduct a Risk Assessment
-- Identify potential threats that may disrupt the call center’s operations, such as unauthorised access to customer information, system failures, or regulatory compliance issues.
+- Identify potential risks that could affect the financial institution, such as unauthorised access to customer records, denial-of-service attacks, fraud or violations of data privacy laws.
-- Analyse the identified risks by assessing their likelihood and potential impact on business operations.
+- Analyse identified risks by assessing their likelihood and potential impact on financial data security, customer trust and business operations.
+- Evaluate and prioritise the risks, focusing on those that could have the most severe consequences for financial data protection and regulatory compliance.
+-
-- Prioritise the risks by evaluating their severity to determine which require immediate attention.
+-   by evaluating their severity to determine which require immediate attention.
 - Identify the assets that need to be protected.
 This could include sensitive information, customer data, financial information or any other critical assets important to the client.# Tasks
 1. **Perform a Risk Assessment:**
 - Identify potential threats that may disrupt the call center’s operations, such as unauthorised access to customer information, system failures, or regulatory compliance issues.